NaolShow/Wolfy/README.md

 - This software may be used and modified in private

 ### Conditions
-- Source code must be made availablewhen the software is distributed
+- Source code must be made available when the software is distributed
 - A copy of the licence and copyright notice must be included with the software
 - Modifications must be released under the same license when distributing the software.
 In some cases a similar or related license may be used
 - Changes made to the code must be documented